 It’s normal to have lots of questions about what college is really like.
-We believe the best way to learn about college, settle any nerves, and feel prepared for life after school is to visit us at one of our open events.
+We believe the best way to learn about college, settle any nerves, and feel prepared for life after school is to visit us at one of our Open Events.

-You can talk to current students, lecturers and our Learner Services team about any questions you have, before discovering college life for yourself.
+At our Open Events, you can talk to current students, lecturers and our Learner Services team about any questions you have, before discovering college life for yourself.

 You’ll have a variety of teaching and learning experiences.
 These can include workshops and skills sessions, lectures, seminars, discussions, student presentations and independent research.

 We advise you talk to your tutor first.
 They may be able to provide all the help that is needed, but if not our Additional Learning Support team can support you with skills like writing assignments or organising your time.

 This depends on your programme, but you’ll generally be set a piece of assessed work every three weeks.

 Yes, it’s possible to work outside of college time.
 We recommend that you should work no more than 12 hours per week, as this can affect your success at college.

 Some students are eligible for free meals and help with other costs, such as travel passes, uniform and equipment.
 Click here to find out more about how we can help with the costs of studying.

 In the summer before your programme starts, you’ll be invited to attend Summer College.
 This helps you to make new friends, get to know the college and meet tutors and prepare for your programme.